Fred Kudjo Kuwornu: Career

-The documentary became part of the campaign #DiversityMediaMatters, initiated by Fred and aimed at promoting diversity in the global film and TV industries, which Idris Elba, Will Smith and Spike Lee raised addressed the following year.
+The documentary became part of the campaign #DiversityMediaMatters, initiated by Kuwornu and aimed at promoting diversity in the global film and TV industries, which Idris Elba, Will Smith and Spike Lee raised addressed the following year.
 Commenting on Blaxploitalian, Sheril D. Antonio, Dean of the NYU Tisch School of the Arts said: "“Blaxploitalian is such an important work.
 It continues the conversation about Blacks in the west.
 It joins forces with W.E.B.
 DuBois (Double Consciousness); Paul Gilroy (Black Atlantic); Stuart Hall and many other scholars and filmmaker who speak about “Black being both inside and outside the West.”

-In 2016, Cheryl Boone Isaacs, president of the Academy Awards, invites Fred Kuwornu and the actor-activist Danny Glover to host an event on diversity in the film industry.
-That same year, at the Festa del Cinema di Roma, Fred launches the initiative "United Artists for Italy," which supports Black Italian actors and their struggle for more visibility.
-Between 2016 and 2017, Fred attends various international events on the film industry, such as in Brasil, al Encontro de Cinema Negro Zózimo Bulbul, in Ghana at The National Film and Television Institute, in Spain at the festival Cine Africano, as well as in South Africa, Tanzania, Netherlands, U.K., France, hence becoming an internationally renowned figure on diversity and inclusion.
-Blaxploitalian was presented at the following film festivals: San Francisco Black Film Festival, Pan African Film Festival Los Angeles, Festa del Cinema di Roma, Baltimore International Film Festival, Eko International Film Festival Lagos, Atlanta Docufest, Martinique Film Festival, Canada World International Film Festival, Martha’s Vineyard Film Festival, New Voices in Black Cinema BAM, Zanzibar International Film Festival.
+In 2016, Cheryl Boone Isaacs, president of the Academy Awards, invited Kuwornu and the actor-activist Danny Glover to host an event on diversity in the film industry.
+That same year, at the Festa del Cinema di Roma, Kuwornu launched the initiative "United Artists for Italy," which supports Black Italian actors and their struggle for more visibility.
+Between 2016 and 2017, Kuwornu attended many international events on the film industry, such as in Brasil, al Encontro de Cinema Negro Zózimo Bulbul, in Ghana at The National Film and Television Institute, in Spain at the festival Cine Africano, as well as in South Africa, Tanzania, Netherlands, U.K., France, hence becoming an internationally renowned figure on diversity and inclusion.
+Blaxploitalian was presented at film festivals such as the San Francisco Black Film Festival, Pan African Film Festival Los Angeles, Festa del Cinema di Roma, Baltimore International Film Festival, Eko International Film Festival Lagos, Atlanta Docufest, Martinique Film Festival, Canada World International Film Festival, Martha’s Vineyard Film Festival, New Voices in Black Cinema BAM, Zanzibar International Film Festival.

-Also in 2016-17, Fred Kuwornu discovered the young author Antonio Dikele Distefano (who will later become writer and producer of the Netflix series Zero).
-Fred helps him promoting his first book Fuori Piove Dentro Pure Passo a Prenderti.
+In 2016–17, Kuwornu discovered the young author Antonio Dikele Distefano (who will later become writer and producer of the Netflix series Zero).
+Kuwornu helped him promoting his first book Fuori Piove Dentro Pure Passo a Prenderti.
 (2015).

-With the concept multimedia project series Blaq•It 'The Black Italians Timeline' started in 2020, Fred Kuwornu experiments the hybridization of documentary with the esthetic storytelling of social media.
-The series appears on various platforms, such as Facebook, Instagram, Youtube and others.
-The series details the historical presence of African descent in Italy, hence presenting not only the recent history of refugees and migrants of the 1990s, but also the broad and incredibly rich universe of Italians of African descent who have been influencing Italian mass culture (through music, social media, Tv, sport, arts, publications, activism).
+With the concept multimedia project series Blaq•It 'The Black Italians Timeline' started in 2020, Kuwornu experimented the hybridization of documentary with the esthetic storytelling of social media.
+The series was featured on platforms such as Facebook, Instagram, Youtube and others, and details the historical presence of African descent in Italy, hence presenting not only the recent history of refugees and migrants of the 1990s, but also the broad and incredibly rich universe of Italians of African descent who have been influencing Italian mass culture (through music, social media, Tv, sport, arts, publications, activism).

-It became a trend and as part of the new philosophy "Blaq Stars," dedicated to celebrate the Black Diaspora in the world.
+It became a trend and as part of the new philosophy "Blaq Stars", dedicated to celebrate the Black Diaspora in the world.
 In September 2020 Netflix chose Fred Kuwornu to do the Italian voiceover for Karamo Brown in the episode "I am perfectly designed" of series Bookmarks- Celebrating Black Voices.

-In 2021 Kuwornu produced the documentary of Laila Petrone Mothers & Daughters: Stories of women from Latin America in Italy.
+In 2021, Kuwornu produced the documentary of Laila Petrone Mothers & Daughters: Stories of women from Latin America in Italy.